-Arthur B. Baggeroer (NAE) is Ford Professor of Engineering and the Secretary of the Navy/Chief of Naval Operations Chair for Ocean Science in the Departments of Ocean and Electrical Engineering at MIT.
+Arthur B. Baggeroer (NAE).
+Dr. Baggeroer is Ford Professor of Engineering and the Secretary of the Navy/Chief of Naval Operations Chair for Ocean Science in the Departments of Ocean and Electrical Engineering at MIT.
 His areas of expertise include advanced signal processing methods applied to sonar, ocean acoustics, and geophysics.
-Dr. Baggeroer has served as director of the MIT-Woods Hole Joint Program in Oceanography and Oceanographic Engineering.
+Dr. Baggeroer has served as Director of the MIT-Woods Hole Joint Program in Oceanography and Oceanographic Engineering.
 During sabbatical leaves he has also served as a consultant to the Chief of Naval Research at the NATO Supreme Allied Commander Atlantic Center in La Spezia, Italy, and as a Green Scholar at the Scripps Institution of Oceanography.
 He is a fellow of the Institute of Electrical and Electronics Engineers and the Acoustical Society of America.
-Dr. Baggeroer recently served as co-chair of the NRC Committee on Distributed Remote Sensing for Naval Undersea Warfare.
-He is a former member of the NRC's Naval Studies Board and Ocean Studies Board.
+Dr. Baggeroer recently served as cochair of the NRC Committee on Distributed Remote Sensing for Naval Undersea Warfare.
+He is a member of the National Academy of Eengineering and a former member of the NRC's Naval Studies Board and Ocean Studies Board.

-Cecilia M. Bitz is an assistant professor in the Atmospheric Sciences Department at the University of Washington.
-Her research interests include climate dynamics, climate change, paleoclimate, the role of sea ice in the climate system, Arctic/ North Atlantic interactions, and sea-ice model development.
+Cecilia M. Bitz.
+Dr. Bitz is an assistant professor in the Atmospheric Sciences Department at the University of Washington.
+Her research interests include climate dynamics, climate change, paleoclimate, the role of sea ice in the climate system, Arctic/North Atlantic interactions, and sea-ice model development.
 The primary tools for her research are a variety of models, from simple reduced models to sophisticated climate system models.
 Dr. Bitz is a member of the advisory board for the Community Climate System Model sponsored by the National Science Foundation and the Department of Energy and of the steering committee for the NOAA Climate and Global Change postdoctoral program.
 She currently serves on the NRC Climate Research Committee and was a member of the U.S. International Polar Year Planning Committee.

-Ronald Filadelfo is research team leader for the Environment and Energy Research Team at the Center for Naval Analyses (CNA), the Navy's federally funded research and development center.
+Ronald Filadelfo.
+Dr. Filadelfo is Research Team Leader for the Environment and Energy Research Team at the Center for Naval Analyses (CNA), the Navy's federally funded research and development center.
 His early work at CNA was in the field of antisubmarine warfare, and since the mid-1990s, he has worked on Navy environmental issues.
 His current research focus is on the effects of military sonars on marine mammals.
 For the last 2 years, Dr. Filadelfo has examined the issue of climate change and its relationships to national security.
 Most recently, he served on the CNA study team for the 2007 report entitled National Security and the Threat of Climate Change.